Mobile revolution in Myanmar is on the cards, but too slow for many

 “It’s almost an asset in that initial concerns about political stability have disappeared, so, most likely, not only more telecommunications companies will take part in the tender process but also the winners shall be more confident in committing higher investment,” he said.

 More thorny for the government, however, may be assuaging local interests.
-By inviting expressions of interest for two licences, the government appeared to be committing itself to offering four licences - two for foreign companies, and two for local ones: state-owned Myanmar Posts and Telecommunications, or MPT, and Yatanarpon Teleport, an internet service provider which is 51 percent owned by MPT.
+By inviting expressions of interest for two licenses, the government appeared to be committing itself to offering four licenses - two for foreign companies, and two for local ones: state-owned Myanmar Posts and Telecommunications, or MPT, and Yatanarpon Teleport, an internet service provider which is 51 percent owned by MPT.

-Some local businesspeople are questioning the wisdom of this, saying that MPT should not effectively own more than one licence.
+Some local businesspeople are questioning the wisdom of this, saying that MPT should not effectively own more than one license.

-Dozens of local IT entrepreneurs last November formed the Myanmar Technologies and Investment Corporation to bid for a licence, and are currently lobbying parliament to merge the two local licences, giving them a better chance of either winning one or setting up with a partner.
+Dozens of local IT entrepreneurs last November formed the Myanmar Technologies and Investment Corporation to bid for a license, and are currently lobbying parliament to merge the two local licenses, giving them a better chance of either winning one or setting up with a partner.

 “So far the ministries have come back with positive responses and encouraged us,” said Thaung Su Nyein, who is also managing director of local media and IT company Information Matrix.
-“Even if we don’t get this licence we’ve been led to understand we’ll get other business licences.”
+“Even if we don’t get this license we’ve been led to understand we’ll get other business licenses.”

 But more pressing is growing public frustration at the lack of progress on the ground.